 The big dark cloud moving in from the right of these 2003 pictures brought snow falling on the students who made it to the top of the falls, as well as rain and a hailstorm on them on the way down and on everyone making dinner or sitting around the campfire that night.

-next photo of hikers finishing by flashlight (electric torch) / headlamp after dark in 2009 by Peter Ye:
+next photo of hikers finishing the hike by flashlight (electric torch) / headlamp after dark in 2009 by Peter Ye:

 (Your cell phone will not function as a flashlight bright enough or long enough after dark.)